-Residents were very complimentary of the home-cooked food and the dining experience in the centre.
-Residents stated that the quality of the food was very good.
+Residents were overwhelmingly complimentary of the home-cooked food and the dining experience in the centre.
+Residents stated that the quality of the food was excellent.
 Residents told the inspectors that they could have their meals in their bedrooms if they wished.
-The inspectors observed the dining experience at lunch-time.
+The inspectors observed the dining experience at lunch time.
+The dining room tables were covered with white cloth tablecloths and had a fine dining room atmosphere.
 The lunch-time meal was appetising, well presented and the residents were not rushed.
 Staff were observed to be respectful when offering clothes protectors and discreetly assisted the residents during the meal times.
-Residents were observed chating and laughing with staff and fellow residents throughout the meal-time experience.
+Residents were observed chatting and laughting with staff and fellow residents throughout the meal time experience.

 Arrangements were in place for residents to feedback and contribute to the organisation of the service.
 Residents told the inspectors that the person in charge and staff were available to them and were responsive to their needs and requests.
 In addition to this informal feedback, there were regular residents' meetings.
-Residents whom the inspectors spoke with said that their family and friends could attend the centre at any time.
-Residents were supported to access the SAGE advocacy and the national advocacy agency if required or requested.
+Residents whom the inspectors spoke with said that their family and friends could attend the centre any at time.
+Residents were supported to access the SAGE advocacy and the patient advocacy service if required or requested.